dekimpew/dekimpew.github.io/docs/tanzu/rbac_on_wcp.md

 # Explaining RBAC on WCP and TKC guest clusters

 WCP uses a concept of vSphere namespaces to organize workloads on the WCP control plane.
-vSphere namespaces can be seen as a combination of vSphere resource pools and kubernetes namespaces.
+vSphere namespaces can be thought of as a combination of vSphere resource pools and kubernetes namespaces.

 Part of the featureset of a vSphere namespace is to assign permissions to users and groups.
 These users can be authenticated against either the vSphere SSO or an external OIDC provider.